Maritime history of Africa: West African seafaring

 On the West African coast, maritime activities included fishing, coastal trade, and interactions with European traders.
 West African societies such as the Akan, Yoruba, and Igbo engaged in local and regional trade using canoes and larger boats.
 These maritime practices were well-established by the time Portuguese explorers arrived in the 15th century.
 The Portuguese, followed by other European powers, established trade relations with West African societies, exchanging European goods for African gold, ivory, and slaves.
 Key ports like Elmina (in present-day Ghana) became central to these transatlantic exchanges.

 Slave trade

 The transatlantic slave trade had a great impact on African maritime history.
 West African ports became key departure points for millions of Africans forcibly transported to the Americas.
 The involvement of African intermediaries, who supplied slaves to European traders, was a complex aspect of this maritime history.
 European ships, known as slavers, were specially designed to transport large numbers of enslaved Africans across the Atlantic.
-This trade had devastating effects on African societies but also underscored the maritime skills and networks that existed on the continent.
+This trade greatly impacted the African societies but also underscored the maritime skills and networks that existed on the continent.